spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

   * ClientSecret
   * PublishableKey
   * Only for marketplaces: AccountId
 7. Stripe Elements is rendered on the order summary page.
-See [Example of rendering Stripe Elements on the summary page](#example-of-rendering-stripe-elements-on-the-summary-page) for rendering Stripe Elements.
+See [Rendering the Stripe Elements on the summary page](#rendering-the-stripe-elements-on-the-summary-page) for rendering Stripe Elements.
 8. The customer selects a payment method in Stripe Elements and submits the data.
 9. The customer is redirected to the configured `return_url`, which makes an API request to persist the order in the Back Office: `glue.mysprykershop.com/checkout`.
 10. The customer is redirected to the application's success page.